Marinesco–Sjögren syndrome: Diagnosis

 Diagnosis of MSS is based on clinical symptoms, magnetic resonance imaging (MRI) of the brain (cerebellar atrophy particularly involving the cerebellar vermis), and muscle biopsy.

-It can be associated with mutations of the SIL1 gene, and a mutation can be found in about 50% of cases.

 Differential diagnosis

 DDx includes Congenital Cataracts Facial Dysmorphism Neuropathy (CCFDN), Marinesco–Sjögren like syndrome with chylomicronemia, carbohydrate deficient glycoprotein syndromes, Lowe syndrome, and mitochondrial disease.

 Marinesco–Sjögren-like syndrome is a very rare genetic disorder which is characterized by symptoms similar to those shown by people with Marinesco–Sjögren syndrome, the symptoms (of this variant of MSS) being infantile hypotonia, ataxia, cataracts, intellectual disabilities, cerebellar atrophy, myopathic alterations, vascular degeneration, and adipose tissue proliferation.

 Treatment

 Treatment for MSS is symptomatic and supportive including physical and occupational therapy, speech therapy, and special education.
 Cataracts must be removed when vision is impaired, generally in the first decade of life.
 Hormone replacement therapy is needed if hypogonadism is present.